National Infrastructure Strategy — positive direction of travel with further detail to follow

 Through the establishment of a National Infrastructure Planning Reform Programme, the NIS seeks to expedite the operation of the DCO/NSIP regime, cutting the timescales for some projects by up to 50%.
-The reform programme will also co-ordinate reviews of National Policy Statements (“NPS”) across departments.
-The latter is vitally important and must be the priority for Government as clear policy and a stable regulatory environmental is critical to maximizing private investment.
+The reform programme will also coordinate reviews of National Policy Statements (“NPS”) across departments.
+The latter is vitally important and must be the priority for the government as clear policy and a stable regulatory environment is critical to maximizing private investment.
 Various NPSs, particularly those relating to energy, are now looking out of date and need to be reviewed, not least due to recent legal challenges linked to climate change as detailed in our previous update note.

 Non-NSIP projects, such as highway schemes promoted by local highway authorities, are typically promoted under traditional planning applications to local planning authorities, often backed by separate compulsory purchase orders and side roads orders.
 Our experience of promoting many highway schemes is that the planning process is usually not too burdensome as major highway schemes often have good existing policy support, though a clear benefit of the DCO process is that multiple consents (including compulsory purchase powers) can be obtained at the same time.
 Major reforms to the traditional planning process were proposed within the Planning White Paper and we await further detail following that.

 Two proposed reforms in the NIS that may well have the greatest impact from a consents perspective include:

 - A new system of environmental assessment – said to be focused on outcomes rather than process and ensuring environmental considerations are embedded early in decisions.
 We will need to await the detail on this.
 Whilst the current EIA regime is arguably process heavy, after much litigation in the early years following the introduction of the EIA Directive, generally, it is now a well understood and settled process in the UK.